 In React, there are different aspects of UI Testing.
 We categorize them as follows along with their tooling:

 - Structural Testing:

 - CSS/Styles Testing:

 Storybook integrates with Jest Snapshot through an add-on called

 StoryShots adds automatic Jest Snapshot Testing to our codebase by using our existing Storybook stories as the input for Jest Snapshot Testing.

 With our Heroku CI pipeline configured, each time someone makes a PR with a new component against our Storybook, this automated testing is triggered and a visual preview of our app is created.
 This lets us perform structural and style testing much faster.

 Sharing our Engineering Knowledge

-Please stay tuned for more on this React at Auth0 series!
-You may stay in touch by following @auth0 on Twitter, subscribing to our newsletter, or checking this blog back from time to time.
-We hope that you'll love the content that is coming up.
+You may stay in touch with us by following @auth0 on Twitter, subscribing to our newsletter, or checking this blog back from time to time.
+We hope that you'll love the content that we are creating.